pjsip/pjproject_docs/docs/source/get-started/general_guidelines.rst

    the libraries, for example creating custom PJSIP module, pjmedia_port, pjmedia_transport, etc.)

-Some considerations on PJSUA2 C++ API are:
+Some considerations on using PJSUA2 C++ API are:

 #.
 Instead of returning error, the API uses exception for error reporting
 #.
 It uses standard C++ library (STL)